JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 So now you know what to do.
 Scroll through the list until you find the Left A and Right A button sections.

-We will assign the following:
+Values should be:

-* Left A button = Pause Menu
+* Left A Button Click = Pause Menu
+* Left A Button Touch = A/X Touch

-* Right A button = Jump
+* Right A Button Click = Jump
+* Right A Button Touch = A/X Touch

 Edit the button assignments for both A buttons to select the accompanying function for each.